anon-blue/anon.blue/README.txt

  need any lighter thank's to U both............
 We would like to eat the - this funny road wu - with you, perhaps anyway
                                                    hlkdbecause the world
+    the world is BLUE for everyone (even with pink glasses)

        wold l qqwddqwqtwefqwdwdcasdadd dasd\dsdqweqwewesoiDdd  dd asdasdsdasdasd weweqweqwe   si,i simida               arwho's there? anybody home?nal board?g